suzshoff/2FcRODEModel/README.md

 _Helper Files/_ – Includes the ODE equations and parameter definitions necessary for running the model simulations.

+_1DSA/_ – Shows an example of how to call functions and plot the timeline for the formation of complexes

 _1DSA/_ – Contains scripts for one-dimensional sensitivity analysis (1DSA) to evaluate parameter influence on FcR activation.

 _Boosting/_ – Simulates increases in IgG1 or IgG3 levels to assess their impact on FcR activation and immune responses.